Ares-Developers/Ares-docs/new/typeselect.rst

   .. note:: If you set this to :value:`no`, Slave Miners, Tick Tanks and the
     like will differentiate between their deployed and undeployed forms.
 You will have to manually set :tag:`GroupAs` on the groups you want to keep.

-.. index: Type Select; Consider many different types as one.

 .. versionadded:: 0.5